 Looavul, Luhvul, Loueville, Looaville, Looeyville, Louisville?

-After spending a week in Louisville Kentucky you’d think I’d figured out how to pronounce the name of the town by now!
+After spending a week on a Louisville Kentucky girls’ getaway you’d think I’d figured out how to pronounce the name of the town by now!
 Nope, no such luck.
 I think it has something to do with trying to morph a northern accent over a southern drawl… It just doesn’t work.

 Kentucky Derby – May Day Thrills